JessHung323/recipe_length_prediction_model/README.md

 We utilized Binarizer and StandardScaler in our ColumnTransformer.
 As the last step in our pipeline, we chose to use DecisionTreeRegressor as the estimator object, instead of LinearRegressor().

-We encountered issues with the `ratint_average` column as some recipes have not been used by
+We encountered issues with the `rating_average` column as some recipes have not been rated.
+To address this issue, we randomly sampled a number of `rating_average` from the column to fill into the null values.

 If we select the max_depth of the DecisionTree to be 25, the result yielded is as follows:
 - pipeline score (R^2): 0.6980284251748017